cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ![CloudForms login page](../../common/img/cloudforms-login-page.png)

+In CloudForms we can add so called "Providers".
+Providers are categorized into Cloud, Infrastructure, Physical and Container Providers.
+CloudForms 4.6 supports the following list of providers:

+Cloud Providers:

+- Amazon EC2
+- Microsoft Azure
+- Google Compute Platform

+Infrastructure as a Service Providers:

+- Red Hat Virtualization
+- Red Hat OpenStack Platform
+- VMware vSphere
+- Microsoft System Center Virtual Machine Manager

+Physical Providers:

+- Lenovo XClarity

+Container Providers:

+- OpenShift Container Platform

+Let's first verify the providers you have available and check their health status.

 ### OpenStack Provider status

+[OpenStack](http://www.redhat.com/openstack) gives you a modular cloud infrastructure that runs off standard hardware—letting you deploy the tools you need, when you need them, all from one place.

 Let's first check the OpenStack Provider:

 1. Navigate to ***Compute*** -> ***Clouds*** -> ***Providers***

     ![navigate to cloud providers](../../common/img/navigate-to-compute-clouds-providers.png)

+    ***Note:*** Don't click while navigating the menu structure, just hover until you reach the entry you want...

 1. You should see a tile icon labeled "OpenStack".
 Click on it.